-Many chemicals are UVCBs (unknown or variable composition, complex reaction products or of biological origin) comprising homologues with different alkyl chain lengths and different ethoxylate chain lengths.
-The hazards of these chemicals will depend on the composition, which may differ between different manufacturers.
-For this reason, UVCBs have been classified according to the criteria for mixtures using available ecotoxicity data (UNECE 2017).
-UVCBs without specific ecotoxicity data were classified using the 'summation method' based on the expected alkyl chain length distribution of the precursor alcohols.
-Although longer ethoxylate chains are expected to reduce overall toxicity, these trends were not clear from the available ecotoxicity data.
+Many chemicals are UVCBs (unknown or variable composition, complex reaction products or of biological origin) comprising homologues with different alkyl chain lengths and different degrees of ethoxylation.
+The hazards of these chemicals will depend on the composition, which may differ between different introducers.

+Classifications were primarily based on available experimental ecotoxicity information.
+Some of the proposed hazard classifications are based on read across principles and available composition data (see Supporting information).
+UVCBs without specific ecotoxicity data were classified using the 'summation method' based on the expected alkyl chain length distribution of the precursor alcohols (UNECE 2017).
+Classifications are assigned to chemicals by their CAS Registry Number (RN).
+Chemicals with the same generic CAS RN may include a range of ethoxylation degrees which may affect the ecotoxicological properties.
+The proposed default classification for a CAS RN is based on the most conservative level of ethoxylation for the chemical.